wesruv/target.en/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/minimizing-inflated-visit-and-visitor-counts-a4t.md

 ---
+keywords: partial data;partial-data;A4T;discrepancies;analytics for target;orphaned;virtual report suite;phantom;troubleshooting;unstitched;inflated;unspecified
 description: Information to help you minimize the effects of inflated Visit and Visitor counts when using Analytics as a reporting source.
-keywords: partial data;partial-data;A4T;discrepancies;analytics for target;orphaned;virtual report suite;phantom;troubleshooting;unstitched;inflated;unspecified
-seo-description: Information to help you minimize the effects of inflated Visit and Visitor counts when using Analytics as a reporting source.
-seo-title: Minimizing inflated visit and visitor counts in A4T
+title: Minimizing inflated visit and visitor counts in A4T
-solution: Target
 subtopic: Multivariate Test
-title: Minimizing inflated visit and visitor counts in A4T
 topic: Standard
 uuid: 1d5f242a-634f-47f7-ad23-b62019359734
 ---